neurobazaar/pa1-Insane7121/README.md

 java CountWords input_directory output_directory
 input_directory: Location of the directory path where the text files are to be counted.
 output_directory: Location of the directory path where the count files are to be sorted.

+###SortWords
+####Purpose: The 'SortWords' program is designed to traverse through a directory, read text files, sort the words within each file, and store the sorted content in new files.
+The output and input files maintain a similar directory structure.

+####Implementation:
+Data Structures: For handling file content, file path, and words, String, Path, and Arrays are utilized.
+Sorting Algorithm: It leverages the Java standard library's natural order sorting for efficient sorting using lexicography.
+Compute/Memory/IO Intensity: Primarily IO-intensive, reading, processing, and writing files.
+Moderate memory usage for individual file processing.

+####Usage:
+java SortWords input_directory output_directory
+input_directory: Location of the directory path where the text files are to be sorted.
+output_directory: Location of the directory path where the sorted files are to be sorted.